Siddd25/pdf_downloader/README.md

 # 📄 PDF Management App

-A Flutter application to manage, view, search, and delete downloaded PDF files stored in a specific folder on your Android device.
+A Flutter application to download, view, search, and delete downloaded PDF files stored in a specific folder on your Android device.
 Built with performance and user experience in mind.

 ---